grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-8 (2): Automated Maintenance

-Maintain the currency, completeness, accuracy, and availability of the inventory of system components using {{ insert: param, cm-8.2_prm_1 }}.
+Maintain the currency, completeness, accuracy, and availability of the inventory of system components using organization-defined automated mechanisms.

 Organizations maintain system inventories to the extent feasible.
 For example, virtual machines can be difficult to monitor because such machines are not visible to the network when not in use.
 In such cases, organizations maintain as up-to-date, complete, and accurate an inventory as is deemed reasonable.
 Automated maintenance can be achieved by the implementation of [CM-2(2)](#cm-2.2) for organizations that combine system component inventory and baseline configuration activities.

- {{ insert: param, cm-08.02_odp.01 }} are used to maintain the currency of the system component inventory;
+automated mechanisms used to maintain the currency of the system component inventory are defined; are used to maintain the currency of the system component inventory;

- {{ insert: param, cm-08.02_odp.02 }} are used to maintain the completeness of the system component inventory;
+ automated mechanisms used to maintain the completeness of the system component inventory are defined; are used to maintain the completeness of the system component inventory;

- {{ insert: param, cm-08.02_odp.03 }} are used to maintain the accuracy of the system component inventory;
+ automated mechanisms used to maintain the accuracy of the system component inventory are defined; are used to maintain the accuracy of the system component inventory;

- {{ insert: param, cm-08.02_odp.04 }} are used to maintain the availability of the system component inventory.
+ automated mechanisms used to maintain the availability of the system component inventory are defined; are used to maintain the availability of the system component inventory.

 Configuration management policy